salvioner/runnable-jar-intellij/README.md

 3) Run the "run Main" configuration: the JAR file will be created inside folder `/out/artifacts/jar`.
 	- you can automatically build your JAR file with any run configuration.
-Just go to the Configuration settings and add a task under "Before launch".
-Select "build artifact" and tick "runnable jar".
+Just go to the Configuration settings and add a task under "Before launch", select "build artifact" and tick "runnable jar".

 4) To run your .jar file go to the `/out/artifacts/jar` folder and run